Jokejiao/PinBlockGenerator/README.md

    examples and calculator.
 6. A local unit test case is available to test the algorithm.

-Note that the reference doc mistakenly states the random fill is "10" to "15".
-As per http://icma.com/wp-content/uploads/2015/07/PinBlockFormats_SE1-15CM.pdf, it should be "0" to "15" (0x0 - 0xF)
+Note that the reference doc ambiguously states the random fill is either "10" to "15" or X'0' to X'F'.
+As per http://icma.com/wp-content/uploads/2015/07/PinBlockFormats_SE1-15CM.pdf, it should be "0" to "15" (0x0 - 0xF), while some other docs say 0xA - 0xF.
+The app is using 0x0 - 0xF.